sk97045/booknotes/system-design/system-design-interview/chapter10 - Design a Web Crawler/README.md

 We need to respect that file and avoid crawling the pages specified in there.
 We can cache it to avoid downloading it all the time.

 ## Content Hashing
+64 bit hash, 1 BLN sites, upto 8 GB to store these

 We can store the hash in some distributed Redis instance in order to not process the same content across different websites.
-But since different websites are processed by different nodes so the data needs to be the same in the Redis when seen by a node.
+But since different websites are processed by different nodes so the data needs to be the same in the Redis nodes that are distributed across the globe when seen by a particular node.
 This is done via CRDT an anti-entropy protocol to replicate the data conflict free in a distributed way.
  * Or we can store the hash content locally in the server disk and eventually if this server crawls a different website whose content is already processed on a different server, then it should be fine as comapred to making the Redis-using CRDT which is complex.
  * processing same data is Idempotent.

 ### Performance optimization